Christianity in Goa

-The Christian population is almost entirely Goan Catholics, whose ancestors converted to Christianity during Portuguese rule.
+The Christian population of Goa are almost entirely Goan Catholics, whose ancestors converted to Christianity during the Portuguese rule in India.
 Christianisation followed the Portuguese conquest of Goa in 1510, which was followed by the Goa Inquisition from 1560 onwards.
-The Hindu population is mostly descended from immigrants from other states of India, who have been arriving in Goa since the last century (Ethnic Goans represent less than 50% of the state's residents.)
+Although Christians make up over 80% of ethnic Goans (293,628 out of a total population 365,291 in 1909), they were less than 27% of Goa's population in 2011 because ethnic Goans are less than 50% of the state's residents.
 There is a higher proportion of Christians in Velhas Conquistas than in Novas Conquistas.

 Christianity is the second largest religious grouping of residents in Goa, India.
 According to the 2011 census, 25% of the resident population are Christian, while 66% are Hindu.

 History

 Portuguese rule

 After the Portuguese Conquest of Goa in 1510 and its subsequent rule by Portugal, Goa's indigenous population underwent a large-scale conversion to Roman Catholicism.
 The first converts to Christianity in Goa were native Goan women who married Portuguese men that arrived with Afonso de Albuquerque.
 The city of Goa became the center of Christianisation in the east.

 The evangelisation activities in Goa were divided in 1555 by the Portuguese viceroy of Goa, Pedro Mascarenhas.
 He allotted Bardez to the Franciscans, Tiswadi to the Dominicans, and Salcette, together with fifteen southeastern villages of Tiswadi, including Chorão and Divar, to the Jesuits.

 After conversion, locals were usually granted Portuguese citizenship.
 The rapid rise of converts in Goa has been described as mostly the result of Portuguese economic and political control over the Hindus, who were vassals of the Portuguese crown.

 The process of Christianisation was simultaneously accompanied by "Lusitanisation", as the Christian converts typically assumed a Portuguese veneer.
 This was most visible by the discarding of old Hindu names for new Christian Portuguese names.
 Converts usually adopted the surnames of the Portuguese priest, governor, soldier or layman who stood as godfather for their baptism ceremony.

 For instance, the Boletim do Instituto Vasco da Gama lists the new names of some of the prominent ganvkars (Konkani: Freeholders):

 Rama Prabhu, the son of Dado Vithal Prabhu from Benaulim, Salcette became Francisco Fernandes, while Mahabal Pai, the son of Nara Pai, became Manuel Fernandes in 1596.
 Mahabal Kamati of Curtorim became Aleixo Menezes in 1607, while Chandrappa Naik of Gandaulim became António Dias in 1632.
 In 1595, Vittu Prabhu became Irmão de Diego Soares and the son of Raulu Kamat became Manuel Pinto in Aldona, Bardez.
 Ram Kamat of Punola became Duarte Lobo in 1601, while Tados Irmaose of Anjuna became João de Souza in 1658.